saurabdixit/RoboND-DeepLearning-Project/README.md

 conda activate RoboND
 jupyter notebook model_training_6.ipynb
 ```
 * Please run cells.
 Make sure that you don't run the training cell or saving the model cell, unless you want to see training.
-If you are running at that on AWS, I suggest increasing the num_epocs to 200.
+If you are running it on AWS, I suggest increasing the num_epocs to 200.
 * Thanks for running the project!
 You should see following result at the end.

 ## Network Architecture